What is International Sanctions?

 Types of Sanctions

-International sanctions are a powerful tool for governments and international organizations to enforce foreign policy goals, protect human rights, and combat illicit activities.
+International sanctions are a powerful tool for governments and international organizations to enforce foreign policy goals, protect human rights, and enforce anti-money laundering policies.
 Sanctions can take various forms, ranging from economic to diplomatic and military measures.
 The following sections will describe the different types of sanctions in more detail.

 Economic Sanctions